 - Probably having to take a leave of absence from job or school

 - Seeing family on only designated visiting days

-Some people choose to go to an inpatient rehab and follow up with an outpatient program for extended support.
+Some people choose to go to inpatient rehab and follow up with an outpatient program for extended support.
 The type of rehab an individual chooses will be based upon a person’s specific addiction recovery and needs.